Lai On Estate

 Lai On Estate (麗安邨) is a public housing estate in Sham Shui Po, New Kowloon, Hong Kong located near Lai Kok Estate, Dragon Centre, and Sham Shui Po station.
 It consists of 5 residential blocks completed in 1993.

 Yee Ching Court (怡靖苑) is a Home Ownership Scheme court in Sham Shui Po, near Lai Kok Estate, Lai On Estate and Dragon Centre.
 It has 3 blocks built in 1993.

 Background

 The site where the estate is located was formerly the Sham Shui Po Barracks (深水埗軍營) of the British Army between the 1910s to 1977.
-During World War II, the barrack was attacked by the Japanese Army and was used as a concentration camp during the Japanese occupation from 1941–45.
+During World War II, the barrack was attacked by the Japanese Army and was used as a concentration camp during the Japanese occupation from 1941 to 1945.
 After the war, the barracks were once again used by British Army until 1977, when they were closed.
 Part of the site became Lai Kok Estate in 1981 and Sham Shui Po Park in 1983, while another part was a refugee camp for Vietnamese boat people.
 In 1989, the refugee camp was closed and was partly replaced by Lai On Estate in 1993.